Anatomy of Juvenile Idiopathic Arthritis

 Previously known as Juvenile Rheumatoid Arthritis (JRA)

-For juvenile rheumatoid arthritis (JRA), the most important part of your anatomy to understand is the joints.
-JRA affects the various joints, and the affected joints won't be the same from patient to patient.
-Which joints become inflamed or swollen depends mostly on the type of JRA:
+For juvenile idiopathic arthritis (JIA), previously known as juvenile rheumatoid arthritis, the most important part of your anatomy to understand is the joints.
+JIA affects the various joints, and the affected joints won't be the same from patient to patient.
+Which joints become inflamed or swollen depends mostly on the type of JIA your child has.

-- polyarticular tends to affect the smaller joints (fingers, wrists, etc.), although it can affect load-bearing joints, such as the knees.
+- Polyarticular tends to affect the smaller joints (eg, fingers, wrists), although it can affect load-bearing joints, such as the knees.

-- pauciarticular tends to affect the larger joints (knees, elbows, ankles, etc.)
+- Pauciarticular tends to affect the larger joints (eg, knees, elbows, ankles)

-In polyarticular JRA, the spine's joints can also be affected.
+In polyarticular JIA, the spine's joints can also be affected.
 Usually, arthritic symptoms and signs are found in the neck (cervical spine).
-It's not as common for this type of JRA to go into the upper back (thoracic spine) or low back (lumbar spine).
+It's not as common for this type of JIA to go into the upper back (thoracic spine) or low back (lumbar spine).

-This article will talk about the joints in your spine that can be affected by JRA.
+This article will talk about the joints in your spine that can be affected by JIA.
 It will describe the components of the joints.

 Cervical Spine Joints

-To reiterate, polyarticular JRA can affect the neck (cervical spine).
+To reiterate, polyarticular JIA can affect the neck (cervical spine).